(Pictured: Board Retreat September 2017)

 Board Member Profiles 2017-2018

 Board Chair, Nguyen Van Hieu (Parent elected) joined the Board in 2011 and was elected to the position of Board Chair in January 2015.
 Previously, Hieu served as the Board Secretary in 2012-13, as chair of the Finance Committee in 2013-14, as chair of the Buildings and Facilities Task Force in 2012-13, and as members of both the Governance & Policy Committee and the Finance Committee in 2011-12.
 Hieu worked for Oracle Vietnam in 1995 and later became its Managing Director until 2002.
 He then held a number of regional management positions in the Asia Pacific Region for Oracle based in Singapore until 2007, at which time he decided to return to Vietnam as an independent entrepreneur.
-He is currently involved in green cement technologies and has investments in Vietnam’s IT services industry.
+Hieu has served on a number of small business board including a board of governor member for the American Chamber of Commerce in Hanoi.
+He is currently involved in health care and IT services.
 Hieu is Australian with a Bachelor of Electrical Engineering degree from the University of New South Wales, Australia.
 He has two children at UNIS Hanoi.

 Vice-Chair, Barry Knaggs (Board appointed) joined the Board in 2009 and is Chair of the Campus Development Task Force.
 Previously, he served as Board Vice-Chair (2015-2016 and January 2011-June 2014) and as Board Secretary (2010).
 Barry has also served as both Chair and committee member of the following: Chair of the Campus Development Plan Task Force in 2013-14, Chair of the Advancement Committee in 2012-13, Chair of the Buildings & Facilities Committee in 2011-12, and as a member of the Strategy Task Force, Advancement Task Force and Committee on Directors in 2011-12, and Strategy Task Force in 2010-11.
 Barry has more than 30 years of experience in the IT industry, starting from being a software developer to project management, moving on to sales, business development and also managing IT companies in Vietnam.
 He is currently the general director of a security monitoring joint stock Company in Hanoi.
 He is married to a Vietnamese and he has four children, 2 are still at UNIS Hanoi.